 Louis XVI gave the Petit Trianon to Marie Antoinette as a respite from official court life at the Grand Trianon at Versailles.
 She commissioned a number of buildings from her personal architect, Richard Minque, such as the Queen’s Hamlet and her theatre.
 The furnishings in the Petit Trianon, while sumptuous, were simpler in design and reflected the Queen’s desire to live a less formal, more intimate life at the smaller palace.

-Below is an image of Marie Antoinette’s private salon which will be the inspiration for the salon in La France Sauvée, ou le Tyran Détrôné as the Tuileries Palace was burned down in 1871 and images of the interior are not available.
+Below is an image of Marie Antoinette’s private salon which will be the inspiration for the salon in La France Sauvée, ou le Tyran Détrôné as the Tuileries Palace was burned down in 1871 and color images of the interior are not available.

 Bibliography of Sources: